stefffffffffano/LLM_Agent_Cybersecurity_Forensic/README.md

 ```
 project-root/
-data/
+├── data/                                # Dataset folder
+│   ├── CFA-benchmark/                   # CFA dataset
+│   │   ├── raw/                         # Raw PCAPs and logs
+│   │   │   └── eventID_<n>/             # One folder per forensic challenge
+│   │   └── tasks/                       # Tasks metadata
+│   │       └── data.json                # JSON file containing all tasks
+│   │
+│   ├── TestSet_benchmark/              # Test set for evaluation
+│   │   ├── raw/                         # Raw PCAPs and logs
+│   │   │   └── eventID_<n>/             # One folder per forensic challenge
+│   │   └── tasks/                       # Tasks metadata
+│   │       └── data.json                # JSON file containing all tasks
+│   │
+│   └── web_browsing_traffic/           # Non-malicious traffic samples
+│       ├── raw/                         # Raw PCAPs
+│       │   └── eventID_<n>/             # Events related to non malicious traffic, no ground truth required
 │
-├── CFA-benchmark/
-│   ├── raw/
-│   │   └── eventID_<n>/
-│   └── tasks/
-│       └── data.json
-│
-└── TestSet_benchmark/
-|   ├── raw/
-|   │   └── eventID_<n>/
-|   └── tasks/
-|       └── data.json
-└── web_browsing_traffic/
-|   ├── raw/
-|   │   └── eventID_<n>/     # Events related to non malicious traffic, no ground truth required
-|
-├── src/
+├── src/                                 # Source code
 │   ├── run_agent.py                     # Entry point to execute the agent
 │   ├── configuration.py                 # Reads environment variables and agent settings
 │   ├── multi_agent/                     # Contains the code for all the agents
 │   ├── browser/                         # Code related to the web search tool
 │   ├── .env_example                     # Example of environmental variables file
-|   ├── results/             # Folder containing the results (logs and reports) for each run
+│   ├── results/                         # Folder containing the results (logs and reports) for each run
+│
 ├── requirements.txt                     # Python dependencies
+├── results/                             # Results folder containing logs and reports for each rn (for each execution on the benchmark)
 └── README.md                            # Instructions on how to execute the agent

 ```

 ---